AlmaCuevas/Gamified_Imagined_Speech_Paradigm/readme.md

-## Gamified version for an Imagined Speech research protocol
+# Gamified version for an Imagined Speech research protocol

+Note: The database and its description will be accessible shortly.

 Description of files:
 * board.py = boards for each level, start positions and sequence order